aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/sections/update/_index.md

 type: docs
 url: /sections/update/
 aliases: [/update-the-page-setup-of-a-section/]
+description: "Update page setup properties of a section in a Word document"
 weight: 40
 ---

-This REST API updates a section page setup properties.
+This REST API updates page setup properties of a section.

 The important properties are described below: